 Tintin, an adventurous young reporter, has delighted young and old alike since the 1930s.
-Translated into dozens of languages from its original Frenchthe author, who used the pen name Hergé, was Belgianthe comic series is an international phenomenon.
-The Hergé Foundation site notes “In 1993, Casterman published The Adventures of Tintin in Russian and Tibetan.
-Ten years after Hergé's passing, his books have been translated into more than 50 languages.
-All languages included, the number of books sold exceeds 200 millions.”
+Translated into more than 50 languages from its original Frenchthe author, who used the pen name Hergé, was Belgianthe comic series is an international phenomenon.

 Nearly all of the answers can be found in American editions of The Adventures of Tintin.
-Some of the visual quiz questions require Tintin books not published in the current American editions.
-A few of the visual quiz questions remain unanswered.
+A few of the visual quiz questions require Tintin books not published in the current American editions.

 A note on page numbering: We use the American 3-in-1 editions, and have to calculate the page number.
 Some page numbers we cite may differ in other editions, but they’re usually no more than a few pages different.